-Electricity generated in the State is based primarily on steam power stations using black coal, 90 per cent of the total production during 1974-75 being derived from this fuel.
-Hydro-electric stations, located mainly in North Queensland provided 9 per cent, and the balance of the production was provided from internal combustion and gas turbine stations.
+Electricity generated in the State is based primarily on steam power stations using black coal, 90 per cent of the total production during 1976-77 being derived from this fuel.
+Hydro-electric stations located mainly in North Queensland provided 9 per cent, and the balance of the production was provided from internal combustion and gas turbine stations.
 These gas turbine stations use oil as their energy source.
-All of the internal combustion diesel stations use oil as fuel but the power station at Roma also uses locally produced natural gas.
-Electricity generated by public electricity undertakings in Queensland during 1974-75 totalled 8,272 million kWh.
-A further 104 million units were purchased in bulk from other producers of electricity for re-distribution to consumers.
+All of the internal combustion diesel stations use oil as fuel.
+The power stations at Roma also uses locally-produced natural gas.
+Electricity generated in Queensland in power stations during 1976-77 totalled 9,269.5 GWh.
+A further 99.5 GWh were purchased in bulk from other producers of electricity for re-distribution to consumers.

-At 30 June 1975 the total generating capacity of Queensland public electricity undertakings was 2,073 MW comprising 1,789 MW of steam plant, 132 MW of hydro-electric plant, 37 MW of internal combustion plant and 115 MW gas turbine plant.
+At 30 June 1977 the total generating capacity of all Queensland power stations was 2,345 MW, comprising 1,998 MW of steam plant, 132 MW of hydro-electric plant, 52 MW of internal combustion plant and 163 MW gas turbine plant.

-The southern electricity network is served by the following steam power stations: Bulimba 'A' (65 MW), Bulimba 'B' (180 MW), Tennyson 'A' (120 MW), Tennyson 'B' (120 MW), Swanbank 'A' (396 MW), Swanbank 'B' (480 MW) and Howard (37.5 MW) together with gas turbine stations-Swanbank 'C' (30 MW) and Middle Ridge (60 MW).
-The central network is served by power stations at Rockhampton (52.5 MW steam and 25 MW gas turbine) and at Callide (120 MW) steam).
-The northern electricity network is supplied by steam power stations at Collinsville (180 MW) and Townsville (37.5 MW) and hydro-electric stations at Kareeya (72 MW) and Barron Gorge (60 MW).
+The southern-central electricity network is served by the following steam power stations: Tennyson 'A' (120 MW), Tennyson 'B' (120 MW), Bulimba (180 MW), Howard (37.5 MW) and Callide (120 MW).
+Gas turbine stations at Middle Ridge (60 MW), Swanbank 'C' (30 MW) and Rockhampton (25 MW) also serve the southern-central network.
+Power supply to this network has been augmented by the commissioning of two 275 MW steam sets together with a 14 MW gas turbine set at the thermal power station at Gladstone.
+The northern electric network is supplied by steam power stations at Collingsville (180 MW) and Townsville (37.5 MW), hydro-electric stations at Kareeya (72 MW) and Barron Gorge (60 MW) and a gas turbine station at Mackay (34 MW).

-The electrical transmission and distribution systems within the State comprised over 91,721 circuit kilometres of electric lines at 30 June 1975.
-The main transmission voltages are 275 kV, 132 kV, 110 kV, 66 kV and in certain areas 33 kV and 22 kV.
+The electrical transmission and distribution systems within the State comprised approximately 100,800 circuit kilometres of electric lines at 30 June 1977.
+The main transmission voltages are 275 kV, 132 kV, 110 kV, 66 kV and, in certain areas, 33 kV and 22 kV.
 The electricity supply industry's extensive rural electrification program continued using the single wire earth return system.

-At 30 June 1975 the total number of electricity consumers was 670,989 of whom 246,642 were in the Brisbane metropolitan area.
+At 30 June 1977 the total number of electricity consumers was 715,080, of whom 250,170 were in the Brisbane municipal area.